GideonWolfe/vim.reaper/README.md

 </p>

 ## Completion
-In the middle of a word, you can press `TAB` to open the Coc floating completion menu.
+In the middle of a word, you can press `Tab` to open the Coc floating completion menu and cycle through options.
 This menu should be populated with sippets from `UltiSnips`, smart complete from `TabNine`, and any other completion suggestions.
 Press `Shift+Tab` to go up in the menu, and `Enter` to select an option.
 <p align="center">
   <img src="https://gideonwolfe.com/img/neovim/reaper/completion.png" width="640" height="360" title="coc">
 </p>